 Dr. Marks is married, has 2 daughters and a grandson.

 We believe in the training our technicians have received.
 After verifying that level of training we like to empower and enable our technicians to do what they are trained to do.
-We have two certified or registered veterinary technicians, Sarah and Becky, and one veterinary assistant, Seth .
+We have two certified or registered veterinary technicians, Sarah and Becky, and two veterinary assistants, Seth and Erin.
 Our technicians assist our doctors with patient care, diagnostics, laboratory, radiography, dental cleaning, laser therapy, and surgery.